AYER — Citing a lack of response from the Board of Selectmen and a complete lack of budget, Ayer Planning Board Chairman Morris Babcock has resigned.

 “And then they reward (Callahan) by putting him on the (Zoning Board of Appeals),” he said.
 “You can’t tell me there isn’t something wrong going on at Town Hall that somebody who has a harassment prevention order gets rewarded by being appointed to the ZBA.”

 Callahan said he has not heard about the complaint, but said as far as he knows there is no issue with harassment.

 “If he had discussions with Robert or with the Board of Selectmen, no one has said as much to me,” he said.
 “I, honestly, I have not heard that complaint.”

 Pontbriand said the correspondence he saw between Babcock and Callahan does not rise to a violation of the town’s electronic communication policy, and does not fall under the legal definition or criteria of harassment.

-"It's always unfortunate when any volunteer, elected or appointed, resigns from a position of service to the town out of frustration," he said.
-"I think that's unfortunate, and he was elected and his service to the town is duly noted."
+“It’s always unfortunate when any volunteer, elected or appointed, resigns from a position of service to the town out of frustration,” he said.
+“I think that’s unfortunate.
+He was elected and his service to the town is duly noted.”

-A resolution to the budget crisis could be solved by fall Town Meeting in October, if voters choose to restore the budget for both boards.
+A resolution to the budget crisis could result at fall Town Meeting in October, if voters choose to restore the budget for both boards.

-There will not be a special Town zmeeting declared, Hillman said.
+There will be no Special Town Meeting declared, Hillman said.